 Joining or renewing with CNA

 If you would like to join or renew with CNA, you can do so at any time through our independent or emeritus categories.
 Please note: you cannot join or renew with CNA via the College of Nurses of Ontario (CNO) or the Registered Nurses’ Association of Ontario (RNAO).
 For the full list of CNA benefits visit cna-aiic.ca/benefits.

 Independent members receive voting rights

-There are now over 1,000 independent members (Class D) in Ontario and Quebec!
-This means independent members, as a group, will have five votes (four in Ontario and one in Quebec) at CNA’s 2017 annual meeting of members in Ottawa on June 21.
+There are over 1,000 independent members (Class D) in Ontario and Quebec!
+This means independent members, as a group, had five votes (four in Ontario and one in Quebec) at CNA’s 2017 annual meeting of members in Ottawa on June 21.

 For more information please visit our voting rights section.